Ktora21/Ktora21/README.md

 # 👋 Hi, I’m Kinga
-- I am currently a third-year student in the field of technical computer science at AGH University.
+- I am currently a fourth-year student in the field of technical computer science at AGH University.
 - Now I am working in C#.

 <!---